 Council of Laodicea – 364 AD

 Over the years, there has been some debate about when the Council of Laodicea was held.
 Some ascribe it to Constantine’s time, and others to a later date.
-Some of the decrees of the Council are curiously uncharacteristic to be allowed by he Emperor Constantius (Constantine’s son who ruled from 337 to 361).
+We have two more articles on Constantine and the Sabbath (click here for #1 and here for #2).
+Some of the decrees of the Council are curiously uncharacteristic to be allowed by the Emperor Constantius (Constantine’s son who ruled from 337 to 361).
 It also would be uncharacteristic for it to be held under Valens, who ruled the East from 364-378.
 These two rulers were favorable towards Arianism.
 This was the main Christian group in the Eastern Empire.
 They were known for Sabbath-keeping tendencies.

 There was a period of time from 361 to 364 in which two rulers, Julian and Jovian, ruled in the East.
 Julian was known for his paganism.
 Jovian, on the other hand, was known to favor the Roman Church.
 During Jovian’s short reign (only about 8 months) is the most likely time period for this council.

 One of the goals of this council was to stop the Sabbath keeping tendencies that were so prevalent in the Eastern Roman Empire during this time.
 This is evidenced by the canons issued during the Council.